Campus Information & Resources

 Cars and other vehicles on campus

 If you bring a car to Reed, please park only in the college's parking lots.
-Parking on the Reed campus is free, but students must register their vehicles with community safety during Orientation.
+Parking on the Reed campus is free, but students must register their vehicles with community safety.
 Per Oregon state law, motorcycle and moped users are required to wear helmets.

 Bikes on campus

 Bikes are an inexpensive, reliable, and effective way to get around campus and greater Portland.
 Note that even an honorable community like Reed’s is not immune to crime, and bike theft is a problem on campus.
 If you bring a bike to campus or purchase one once you arrive in town, bring or purchase a reliable lock, preferably a U-lock, rather than a cable lock (which can be cut easily).
 If you are an avid bike rider with a high-end bike, you might consider buying an inexpensive bike for short trips and for parking on campus.
 Regardless, you should check with your insurance carrier about bicycle coverage and register your bike with community safety.
 Don't forget to pack your helmet.

 Oregon law requires you to use lights after dark.
 For bike advice and maintenance, try the student-run bike co-op.
 Members can help you keep your bike in good repair and even teach you how to do it yourself.
 Best of all, their services are free!

 TriMet is Portland’s network of buses and light rail trains.
 Students can save up to 50 percent on the cost of monthly TriMet passes at the cashier’s window in Eliot Hall.
 You can even charge your pass to your Reed account.
 TriMet schedules are available outside the cashier’s window; from the switchboard in 28 West; and in the bookstore, which also has route maps.
 TriMet provides bicycle transport and offers bike lockers at some stations.